VoigtLab/dnaplotlib/sanitycheck/README.md

 # sanitycheck

-This directory contains various tools that checks the functionality and robustness of dnaplotlib.
+This directory contains script that test robustness of dnaplotlib.

+## ComponentDefinition
+- promter: create target_promoter